 Hok is a word popularly spoken by the natives of Tuva, which means skis.
-Tuvans use special skis, known as Hok Skis, in the Altai Mountains region for skiing.
-Therefore, the practice of skiing is called hok skiing if done with hok skis on.
+Tuvans use special skis, known as Hok Skis or ski-shoes, in the Altai Mountains region for skiing.
+Therefore, the practice of skiing is originally called hok skiing, and more recently ski-shoeing.

 Dwellers of Tuva first designed hok skis to meet the requirements of the terrain of the Altai Mountains.
 It is the same place where the culture and the origin of skiing flourished.
 Passionate skiers living far and wide go there to satisfy their skiing wishes.